archangelstv/Prophecy-of-the-Archangels/README.md

 The Father has sent the Belicamp to stop them
 The Belicamp is the Demon of the Father

-Wae salk along the river
+We walk along the river
-I walk ahead and and encounter a belicamp
+I walk ahead and and encounter the Belicamp

 He stoops close to the ground and eats
 New life has sprung fround the ground
 I am no more than twelve feet away
-He ate next to the riverand paids me no mind
+He eates next to the river and paids me no mind

 I hear the Hourglass is almost empty